slerman12/Eclectic-Mem/Eclectic-Mem/README.md

-# Eclectic-Mem: Efficient Contrastive Learner, Episodic Controller, And Transformer In Continuous-Control Meta-MDPs
+# Eclectic-Mem: Efficient Contrastive Learner, Episodic Controller, And Transformer In Continuous-Control

 Eclectic-Mem: Efficient Contrastive Learner, Episodic Controller, And Transformer All In One Consolidated Lifelong Memory Architecture